DarkCeptor44/waker/waker/README.md

 ## Usage

-To wake a machine you will need the MAC address (it can also be called physical or hardware address) for its network interface, then you just need to create a magic packet and send it to the broadcast address, by default it's usually `255.255.255.255:9` so you can just use `send_magic_packet`, if you want to send it to a specific broadcast address you can use `send_magic_packet_to_broadcast_address`.
+To wake a machine you will need the MAC address (it can also be called physical or hardware address) for its network interface, then you just need to create a magic packet and send it to the broadcast address, by default it's usually `255.255.255.255:9` so you can just use `wake_device`, if you want to send it to a specific broadcast address you can pass a `WakeOptions` struct.

 The easiest way to create a magic packet is to use `create_magic_packet`: